London Heathrow (LHR) is one of the world's busiest international airports. There are now five terminals at this massive London airport.

 Transfer Times to Departure Lounge Information

-It's important to remember Heathrow's size, so you should allow ample time for walking between important places.
+Heathrow's size means that you should allow ample time for walking between important places.

 Below is an estimate of walking and waiting times, but you should always err on the side of caution so you don't miss your flight!